Labour Day: Macau S.A.R.

+Malaysia

+On 1 May, people in Malaysia take the time to remember the economic and social accomplishments of the labour movement.

+Also known as May Day, this public holiday is sometimes celebrated with groups organising parades, rallies or both, to promote and protect workers' rights.

 New Zealand

-In New Zealand, Labour Day (Te Rā Whakanui i ngā Kaimahi) is a public holiday held on the fourth Monday in October.
-Its origins are traced back to the eight-hour working day movement that arose in the newly founded Wellington colony in 1840, primarily because of carpenter Samuel Parnell's refusal to work more than eight hours a day.
+Labour Day (Te Rā Whakanui i ngā Kaimahi) is a public holiday in New Zealand and is held on the fourth Monday in October.
+Its origins are traced back to the eight-hour working day movement that arose in the newly founded Wellington colony in 1840, primarily because of carpenter Samuel Duncan Parnell's refusal to work more than eight hours a day.
 That year, Parnell reportedly told a prospective employer: "There are twenty-four hours per day given us; eight of these should be for work, eight for sleep, and the remaining eight for recreation".

-The first Labour Day in New Zealand was celebrated on October 28, 1890, which marked the first anniversary of the Maritime Council, an organization of transport and mining unions.
+The first Labour Day in New Zealand was celebrated on 28 October 1890, which marked the first anniversary of the Maritime Council, an organisation of transport and mining unions.
 Several thousand trade union members and supporters attended parades in the main city centres.
 Government employees were given the day off to attend, and many businesses closed for at least part of the day.
 Initially, the day was variously called Labour Day or Labour Demonstration Day.

 In 1899, the government legislated that the day be a public holiday through the Labour Day Act of 1899.
 The day was set as the second Wednesday in October and first celebrated the following year, in 1900.
-In 1910 the holiday was moved to the fourth Monday in October.
+In 1910, the holiday was moved to the fourth Monday in October.

+Pakistan

+Labour Day, or Youm-e-Mazdoor, is observed in Pakistan on 1 May as a public holiday to recognize the contributions and rights of workers.
+Officially declared a holiday in 1972 under Prime Minister Zulfikar Ali Bhutto, it was part of the country's first labor policy, which also introduced welfare initiatives for workers.
+The day is marked by rallies, seminars, and demonstrations organized by trade unions to highlight labor issues such as fair wages and safe working conditions.
+Government offices, banks, and many businesses remain closed in observance.

+Poland

+Labour Day is a public holiday in Poland, celebrated on 1 May.
+Together with Polish National Flag Day on 2 May and Constitution Day on 3 May – the latter also being a public holiday, coinciding with the Catholic holiday of The Most Holy Virgin Mary, Queen of Poland – it typically forms a long May weekend, referred to as majówka, widely regarded as the informal start of the spring outdoor leisure season, marked with picnics, barbecues, local events and travel.

+Philippines

+In the Philippines, Labor Day is a public holiday commemorated nationwide on 1 May.
+Initially observed in 1903 through a protest by the Unión Obrera Democrática Filipina in Manila during the American colonial era, it was officially recognised as a holiday in 1908, with the first official commemoration taking place in 1913.